 Jamey Bell - Executive Director

 Jamey Bell has been Executive Director since 2013, and has 40 years of experience as an attorney and policy advocate in the areas of health care access, education, child welfare, and family economic security.
-She provides day-to-day oversight of the agency, including administrative, financial, advocacy, personnel, strategic planning, communications, and legislative issues.
-She serves on the CBA Pro Bono Committee, and the Judicial Branch Access to Justice Libraries Work Group, the Advisory Board of the Connecticut Community Law Center, and the CT Dental Health Partnership’s Dental Policy Advisory Committee.
+She provides day-to-day oversight of the organization, including administrative, financial, advocacy, personnel, strategic planning, communications, and legislative issues.
+She serves on the CBA House of Delegates and Pro Bono Committee, the Judicial Branch Access to Justice Commission Libraries Work Group, the Advisory Board of the Connecticut Community Law Center, and the CT Dental Health Partnership’s Dental Policy Advisory Committee.
 She is also an Incorporator of the Hartford Public Library and a Fellow of the Connecticut Bar Foundation James W. Cooper Fellows Program.
 Previously, she was appointed by Governor Dannel Malloy to be the Child Advocate for the State of Connecticut in November, 2012.
 From 2008 to 2012, she was the Executive Director of Connecticut Voices for Children, where she worked on health, education, child welfare, and tax and budget issues, and led the organization’s legislative advocacy.
 She was an attorney at GHLA for 26 years.
-During that time she was lead counsel in successful class action litigation to require the Connecticut Department of Social Services to provide adequate dental care to children in the Medicaid program.
-Jamey Bell has a B.A. in Comparative Literature from the University of Michigan and a J.D. from Northeastern University School of Law.
+During that time she was lead counsel in successful federal class action litigation to require the Connecticut Department of Social Services to provide adequate dental care to children in the Medicaid program.
+Jamey Bell has a B.A. in Comparative Literature from the University of Michigan and a J.D. degree from Northeastern University School of Law.